maxpowel/auto-wire-stripper-cutter/README.md

  allows us to detect when the cut is done.
  * Silence: With StealthChop the motors are inaudible and the accuracy is still great.
 Anyway this is optional.
  * Control: Using UART protocol you can control the max current and much more parameters easily.
- * The movement is very smooth
+ * The motor movement is very smooth

 I also changed the library `Stepper` by `AccelStepper`.
 The reason is that AccelStepper does not block so is easier to control at every step if everything is going fine.
 It also handles accelerations easily so the cuts are less aggresive with the cable.

 The project is migrated from `Arduino IDE` to `platformio`.
+The platformio project is the `AutoWireCutterStripper`folder

 I also changed the encoder library to support generic EC11 encoders.
 I was not able to make it works with the original library.
 Also, the encoder change detection is done using interrupts instead of polling so we have more cpu cycles